 There seems to be a rumor going around that being a same-sex couple means the both of you get to save a ton of money.
 However, the opposite is actually true: there’s a huge hidden cost to being LGBTQ+.

-While it’s true that same-sex couples can split the costs on household and personal items, the unfortunate reality is this: it’s very expensive being gay.
+While it’s true that same-sex couples often split the costs on household and personal items, the unfortunate reality is this: it’s very expensive being gay.

 The systemic cost of being LGBTQ+

-I touched on the financial hurdles LGBTQ+ people are faced with briefly in a past article, but since then these disadvantages have only become more prominent in my life.
-The more I examine it, the more I realize the impact homophobia has on my current financial situation, and the more I realize this is the price for being a member of a marginalized community.
+I’ve gradually realized the impact homophobia has on my financial situation.
+And the more I realize this is the price for being a member of a marginalized community.

 The LGBTQ+ Income Gap